sulemanali5760/Smart-Energy-Monitoring-with-Predictive-Analytics-/README.md

 # ⚡ Smart Energy Monitoring with Predictive Analytics
----

 A data-driven project that combines **real-time monitoring** and **machine learning forecasting** to optimize energy usage in industrial systems.

 ---

 ## 📌 Features
 - 📊 Real-time monitoring of energy consumption
-- 🔮 Predictive analytics with ARIMA or Prophet
+- 🔮 Predictive analytics with ARIMA / Prophet
 - 🚨 Anomaly detection for unexpected spikes/drops
 - 📈 Dashboard with live vs forecasted energy usage